2020 Stuttgart riot

 The 2020 Stuttgart riot took place during the night of 21 June 2020 when hundreds fought street battles with police in Stuttgart, the capital of Baden-Württemberg, Germany.
 During the riots numerous shops were looted.

-On 20 June at 23:30, police investigated a 17-year-old in Schlossgarten for the possession of small amounts of cannabis, whereupon about 200-500 sided with the accused and started to throw rocks and bottles at the police officers.
+On 20 June at 11:30pm, police investigated a 17-year-old in Schlossgarten for the possession of small amounts of cannabis, whereupon about 200-500 sided with the accused and started to throw rocks and bottles at the police officers.
 The rioters screamed "Fuck the Police" and "Allahu Akbar" in videos recorded.
 Some rioters had prepared by wearing balaclavas while looting shops.
 The police apprehended 24 suspects.

-The riot generated media coverage nationally internationally.
+The riot generated national and international media coverage.

 In the following weeks, police increased their presence in the city during weekends.

 Three weeks later, there was further rioting where eleven people were apprehended.

 Police response

 Two hundred police out of the surrounding area were called to the state capital.
 About a dozen police were wounded in the fighting and a number of police vehicles were destroyed.